sandialabs/SmartDBs/README.md

 ```

 ### Quick Setup
-This mode requires download of the smartsUniq500 file and the gnms.txt file from our github repository.
-(The gnms.txt file can be omitted, but then the GTDB data will be required.)
+This mode requires download of the smartsUniq500 file, reflist.txt file, and the gnms.txt file from our github repository in the folder files.
+(The gnms.txt file and reflist.txt file can be omitted, but then the GTDB data will be required.)
 The QUICK_SETUP config file value can be "all" (to make the full set of DBs) or a comma-separated list of only the desired SmartDBs.
 This mode will only download the assemblies used in the precalculated databases, and skip any calculations.
-Note: Over the course of this program, gnms.txt will be changed to only include the files that were downloaded and reflect the user's file system.
+Note: Over the course of this program, gnms.txt and reflist.txt will be changed to only include the files that were downloaded and reflect the user's file system.

 #### Quick Setup of full DB set
 ```